kangax/przilla/src/memory-bank/activeContext.md

 ### Good to have

-- Tag pills are white in dark mode on mobile
+- Make a separate table of movements
+  - more precise chart of movements
+  - can potentially use it for things like:
+    "show wods with running AND thruster"
 - Add sorting to mobile view
-- Performance chart should show values relative to WOD difficulty
+- ~~Performance chart should show values relative to WOD difficulty~~ (Done Apr 15, 2025)

 ### Maybe

+- Show difficulty adjusted to you?
+Does it really matter?
+Just do the WOD, lol.
 - Import from Wodwell
   - write a script for scraping
   - bookmarklet so users can use? (this has been difficult)